1964–65 FC Basel season

 The 1964–65 season was Fussball Club Basel 1893's 71st season in their existence.
 It was their 19th consecutive season in the top flight of Swiss football after their promotion in the 1945–46 season.
 They played their home games either in their old Landhof Stadium or in their new St. Jakob Stadium.
 Lucien Schmidlin was club chairman for the third consecutive year.

 Overview

 Pre-season

-The Czechoslovakian manager Jiří Sobotka was the Basel team manager at this time, it was his fourth year as manager of the team.
-The Czechoslovakian manager Jiří Sobotka was the Basel team manager at this time, it was his fourth year as manager of the team.
+The Czech manager Jiří Sobotka was the Basel team manager at this time, it was his fourth year as manager of the team.
 There were only a few changes in the squad.
 Kurt Stettler moved on to Young Fellows Zürich, René Burri to Cantonal Neuchatel and Bruno Gatti to Biel-Bienne.
 During the winter break Heinz Blumer moved on to Chiasso.
 In the other direction German striker Heinz Sartor joined from Südwest Ludwigshafen, Werner Decker joined from local team Concordia Basel and Bruno Gabrieli from Nordstern Basel.
 Basel played a total of 51 matches un this season.
 26 of these were in the domestic league, five were in the Swiss Cup, four matches were in the Inter-Cities Fairs Cup and 16 were friendly matches.
 Of these 16 test games eight were won, four drawn and four were lost.